heetch/walidator/README.md

 Package Walidator
 ================

-Package walidator implements variable validations in struct fields
+Package walidator implements variable validations in struct fields.

 Installation
 ============

-Just use go get.
+Use go get.

 ```bash
 go get github.com/heetch/walidator/v4
 ```

-And then just import the package into your own code.
+And then import the package into your own code.

 ```go
 import (